Case Study: Third-Party Risk Management

 On the other hand, the supervisors review and challenge the regulated organizations’ methods in testing the controls and the remediation of the issues identified.
 This includes reviewing the survey response, threat and vulnerability analysis, risk analysis and audit report, and control testing reports such as penetration testing and health checks.

 Some jurisdictions that have developed standardized penetration tests are the ECB, the Netherlands, and the UK.
 The tests are voluntary and funded by regulated organizations and are mostly aimed at more significant and more systematic institutions.
-Most of the regulated tests target a regulated organization’s protective and detective cyber-resilience, while others focus on the response and recovery abilities.
+Most regulated tests target a regulated organization’s protective and detective cyber-resilience, while others focus on the response and recovery abilities.

 Establishing precise cyber-risk controls is as essential in building effective cyber resilience as reviewing these controls.
 Some jurisdictions utilize the taxonomies of controls to determine whether there are gaps in their supervisory approach coverage.
 However, the taxonomies differ in jurisdictions and are independent of harmonized concepts and definitions.